-• It is imperative that one is eager to know the fare prices of Bon Jovi before they get to attend this remarkable concert.
-Ticket Prices: Some Insight into their Future
+One must be eager to know the fare prices of Bon Jovi before they get to attend this remarkable concert.
+Ticket Prices: Some Insight into Their Future

 Band activity during the Golden Era (1980s and 1990s)